 “Eight hours later,” Sifton writes, “My family dived into their meal with glee.
 It was exactly the same as the original effort (my italics), and took about the same amount of time to make.”

-The compelling theme behind this prolonged sneer against Mississippi–indeed against the “mom-blog set” across the nation–is a sort of exasperated incredulity that such an atrocious recipe could actually find any sort of popular appeal.
+The compelling theme behind this prolonged smirk against Mississippi, not to mention the “mom-blog set” across the nation–is a sort of exasperated incredulity that such an atrocious recipe could actually find any sort of popular appeal.
 This is of course disturbing news to “food writers and scholars,” but not to those of us who actually cook to feed.